Abhijithvprabha/Linux_Projects/Projects/Network Scanner Web App(nmap)/README.md

 echo date("h:i:sa");

 echo "<pre>";
-include("/var/www/html/nmap.html");
+include("/var/www/html/admin/nmap.html");
 echo "</pre>";

 ?>

 ```

-Onces the nmpa fired, you can check the ipaddress/network.php and you will see the results of the scan
+Once the `nmap` scan is complete, you can check the `ipaddress/network.php`, and you will see the results of the scan.

 ![alt text](scan_Resultd.png)

 # Security Hardening / Protect the Apache with Basic Authentication